Wear and gear of the plague workers

 During an epidemic, plague workers used all kinds of gear and clothing in their efforts to protect themselves.
 Although there was no knowledge of the way the infection spread, some of these pieces of equipment may have coincidentally saved lives.

 High boots or leather stockings offered protection against being bitten by the fleas that carried the plague.
-The use of canes and gloves when handling clothes and blankets of patients and the deceased further reduced this danger.
+The use of canes and gloves when handling clothes and blankets of patients and dead bodies further reduced this danger.
 A closed hood with eyeglasses can form a defense against the airborne kind to some extent.
 When the wearer complied with social distancing as well – and the greater the distance, the more effective it would be – there was a reasonable chance of survival.
 But where it concerned clothes, precautions such as the above have always been the exception rather than the rule.

 Images without subscript: Naked corpse bearer: detail from ‘La Peste’ by Mattia Preti, 1640, Private Collection; Gloves, detail from portrait of a gentleman by Donatien Nonotte (attr.), 18th century; Plague doctor using his cane, detail from engraving ‘Starvation during the siege of Leyden’ by Willem de Haen, 1612-1614, Rijksmuseum Amsterdam; Plague Doctor from Rome, woodcut by Sebastiano Zecchini (publ.)
 British Museum; Plague Doctor in J.J.
 Manget (1721): Traité de la peste; postcard with lay brother from the Florence Misericordia, ca. 1900, Private Collection.